twhume/numbo/README.md

 GOAL THIS WEEK: have codelets removing as well as adding to WM

-* more codelets to create/try stuff, I get into a local maxima
+* [WIP] add a dismantler codelet to dismantle a low-used block (step 7, p233 of paper)

 * add a test-block after a random-block?
-* add a dismantler codelet to dismantle a low-used block (step 7, p233 of paper)
 * add a compare-to-target codelet which creates secondary targets (if close). activate-node on the secondary target (step 6, p232 of paper)
 * add a tie-block-to-secondary-target codelet which takes a block and connects it to the secondary target?
 * add a check-target-achieved codelet
+* dismantler - takes a random unattractive block and break it up, marking any claimed bricks free. fire this from the core/tick when temperature is high

 see also p234 of paper for more.
 I think we could do more target comparisons (B)

+* fix up the temperature calculation - number of blocks should be a contributor, so when we have a ton we start dismantling...

+* skipping through steps in the vizualizer is super slow.
+Have an accelerator to go to the end, also am I repainting too often? - need to keep track of the current tab and only repaint that?
 * start making stuff to eval and remove blocks from the WM
 * add more tests to rand-syntactic-comparison
 * HOW DO I REPRESENT SECONDARY TARGETS